 An exhibition initiated by Nicola Arthen (DE) with Alondra Castellanos Arreola (MX), Paul Bernhard (DE), Dan Walwin (UK), Baha Görkem Yalim (TR), Isabel Mager (DE), François Girard-Meunier (CA).

-The start for this exhibition lies in two experiences, which sometimes coincide ambivalently as they do for this occasion: a corporeal awareness of oneself when subjected to a mix of temperatures and the frustration while encountering products or architecture that has transformed from "open source" to sealed surface.
+The start for this exhibition lies in two experiences, which sometimes coincide ambivalently as they do for this occasion: a corporeal awareness of oneself when subjected to a mix of temperatures and the frustration while encountering products or architectures that have transformed from "open source" to a sealed surface.

 The first part of this exhibition consists of a large-scale windmachine and a rack of heaters, a performance by Alondra Castellanos Arreola and a reading by Baha Görkem Yalim.
 It focuses on the ephemeral and outsourced: the convections of air-conditioning, the neighbours' electricity, centrifugal forces, warming bodies, an invisible kite, a blown-away word, two scripts for a microprocessor and a Metafont.